 Soho restaurants with vegan menu options

-Although some restaurants aren’t doing what Alex Gauthier did and turning their entire menu into a plant-based one, more and more restaurants are taking their vegan menu offering increasingly seriously.
-Here are some of the best vegan menus in Soho restaurants.
+Not every restaurant in Soho has turned its entire menu into a plant-based one, but more and more Soho restaurants are taking their vegan offering increasingly seriously.
+Here are some of the best Soho vegan menus and vegan options you can find in restaurants

 Where: 22 Kingly Street, W1B 5QB